A Simple and Scalable Graph Neural Network for Large Directed Graphs: Experiments

-\textbf{Effectiveness. } In Tables \ref{tb:accuracy} and \ref{tb:accuracy_large}, we observe that A2DUG achieves results within top-2 across all datasets.
-This shows the performance stability of A2DUG in various datasets.
-Further, despite its simple architecture, \textsc{A2DUG} outperforms other state-of-the-art methods with large margins in arxiv-year (see Table \ref{tb:accuracy}), snap-patents, and wiki (see Table \ref{tb:accuracy_large}).
-These surprising results demonstrate that A2DUG can adaptively control the effects from aggregated features and adjacency lists in directed/undirected graphs rather than simply selecting which feature is important for the classification.
+\textbf{A2DUG achieves promising results across all datasets. } To answer the first question, we benchmark the performance of existing methods and A2DUG in various directed graphs in Table \ref{tb:accuracy}.
+The table shows the performance stability of A2DUG in various datasets.
+Despite its simple architecture, \textsc{A2DUG} outperforms other state-of-the-art methods with large margins in arxiv-year, snap-patents, and wiki, while the relative performance drop over the best method is less than $6\%$.
+The obtained findings suggest the imperative need to control the effects stemming from aggregated features and adjacency lists in both directed/undirected graphs for optimal performance across the three datasets.
+Notably, A2DUG stands out as the sole method capable of adaptively controlling these effects, rather than merely selecting pivotal features for classification.
+Consequently, A2DUG demonstrates strong performance in this regard.

-\textbf{Efficiency. } Table \ref{tb:efficiency} shows the training time of existing methods and \textsc{A2DUG} on middle- and large-scale datasets.
-In middle-scale datasets, A2DUG runs within comparable time with existing methods in terms of both time per epoch and total time.
-In large-scale datasets, \textsc{A2DUG} needs longer training time per epoch than other methods because it combines both aggregated features and adjacency lists in directed/undirected graphs.
-Since A2DUG utilizes only MLPs in the model architecture, it does not require a significant increase in training time compared with other methods.
-Thus, it can scale well to large-scale datasets.
+\textbf{No existing method stably achieves the state-of-the-art classification quality across various datasets. } For example, FSGNN perform well on small-scale commonly used datasets but shows significant accuracy drops in arxiv-year, snap-patents, and wiki compared with the state-of-the-art performance.
+This indicates that aggregated features in undirected graphs are important signal for correctly predicting node labels in small-scale commonly used datasets.
+In contrast, for genius, arxiv-year, snap-patents, pokec, and wiki proposed in a recent work \cite{lim2021large}, the results imply that aggregated features are not enough signal for predicting node labels.
+Another example is GloGNN++ undirected which achieves the best results on genius and pokec but struggles in homomorphic graphs such as citeseer, coraML, and ogbn-arxiv.

+These results validate that an appropriate selection of node representations and edge direction awareness is necessary to obtain state-of-the-art classification quality.
+In summary, we observe that A2DUG stably perform well in various graphs, whereas no single existing method stably obtains state-of-the-art classification results.